-\textit{DT Model Alignment:} Existing research only explores model-model alignment in DTs, and less emphasis is laid on model-metamodel and metamodel-ontology alignment.
-Model alignment focuses on matching and linking of equivalent elements ensuring consistency of models across abstraction layers.
-Su et al. \cite{su2025digital} propose a three-layer knowledge graph architecture: (i) a concept layer organizing key information, (ii) a model layer aligning digital and physical parameters, and (iii) a decision layer combining models with real-time data for decision support.
-Their architecture facilitates model alignment by structuring key information into a knowledge network, ensuring consistency across layers.
-Validated in aero-engine blade production, it integrates multi-source data, improves prediction and anomaly detection, strengthening process control and quality management.
-Woitsch et al. \cite{woitsch2022model} presents a model-driven approach to integrate data across the entire product lifecycle, from design to service.
-Their methodology emphasizes the alignment of models, such as product, process, and service models, by establishing consistent interfaces and transformation rules, thereby ensuring semantic coherence and interoperability.
-This alignment process facilitates the seamless integration of these models, enabling real-time data exchange and synchronization between the physical and digital counterparts.
-The approach uses DT technology, ontological framework, and model transformations to enable dynamic updates, feedback loops, and accurate integration of evolving physical entities, supporting improved decision-making and lifecycle optimization.
-Franco et al. \cite{franco2025multi} propose a five layer human DT architecture, i.e., (i) physical, (ii) data, (iii) model, (iv) integration, and (v) interaction.
-By employing a modular approach, their approach facilitates the seamless alignment of various models, ensuring consistency and coherence across different system components.
-This model-model alignment is achieved through standardized interfaces and protocols, allowing for the synchronization of data and behaviors across the system.
-Gil et al. \cite{gil2024architecture} extend DT coupling via co-simulation and semantic lifting to ensure structural integrity, enabling model alignment and matching through reusable simulation units and standardized configuration files.
-Zheng et al. \cite{zheng2020generic} present a tri-model CPS architecture (digital, computational, graph-based) to simulate the physical behavior of products in smart manufacturing.
-The approach enables model-to-model matching and seamless data flow across layers, using a digital thread framework for real-time consistency, enhancing DT interoperability and adaptability in dynamic manufacturing.
+\textit{Multi-layered DT Alignment} We review studies related to multi-layered DT alignment, noting that most of the research focuses on model–model alignment, with limited attention to model–metamodel and metamodel–ontology alignment.
+Model alignment ensures consistency across or within abstraction layers by linking equivalent elements.
+Su et al. \cite{su2025digital} propose a three-layer knowledge graph architecture: (i) a concept layer organizing key information, (ii) a model layer aligning digital and physical parameters, and (iii) a decision layer integrating models with real-time data.
+This structure supports model alignment through knowledge graph and ensures cross-layer consistency, validated in aero-engine blade production through multi-source data integration, improving prediction, anomaly detection, and process control.
+Woitsch et al. \cite{woitsch2022model} present a model-driven approach for lifecycle wide data integration, aligning product, process, and service models through consistent interfaces and transformation rules to ensure semantic coherence and interoperability.
+This enables real-time data exchange and synchronization between AT and DT models, supported by ontologies and model transformations for dynamic updates and lifecycle optimization.
+Franco et al. \cite{franco2025multi} propose a five-layer human DT architecture: (i) physical, (ii) data, (iii) model, (iv) integration, and (v) interaction.
+Their modular design enables model–model alignment through standardized interfaces and protocols, ensuring consistent data and behavior synchronization across system.
+Zheng et al. \cite{zheng2020generic} introduce a tri-model CPS architecture (digital, computational, graph-based) that supports model–model matching and seamless data flow through a digital thread, ensuring real-time consistency and enhancing DT interoperability and adaptability in manufacturing systems.